Emerald tree boa: Diet

 The diet consists primarily of small mammals, but they have been known to eat some smaller bird species as well as lizards and frogs.
 Due to the extremely slow metabolism of this species, it feeds much less often than ground dwelling species and meals may be several months apart.

 Previously, it had been thought that the primary diet consisted of birds.
 However, studies of the stomach contents of this species indicate that the majority of its diet consists of small mammals such as rodents and marsupials.
 Juvenile and neonates have also been known to feed on small lizards and frogs, particularly glass frogs (observation made by Henderson et al.).

 Reproduction

 The emerald tree boa is ovoviviparous, with females producing an average of between 6 and 14 young at a time, sometimes even more.
 Litters exceeding these numbers are extremely rare.
 Newly born juveniles have a distinctive brick-red to orange coloration and gradually go through an ontogenetic color change over a period of 12 months, gradually turning to full emerald green.

-Predation

-Crested eagles are the only known predators of emerald tree boas.